 How long do you have to be separated to get a divorce in Florida?
-This is one of the most popular questions among potential clients seeking a divorce in Florida.
+This is one of the most popular questions among potential clients seeking a divorce in the State of Florida.
 People ask this question because the Florida Statutes are relatively silent on this specific issue/question.
-The issue of time is more appropriate for alimony and other financial considerations in a dissolution of marriage action.
+The issue of time is relevant in alimony, equitable distribution, and child support disputes in a dissolution of marriage action.
 The more appropriate question, that is governed by Florida law, is how long do you have to live in Florida before you can get a divorce?
 The answer seems easy, but is a two part analysis.
 Call an divorce attorney at (407) 335-8113 or e-mail us at email@example.com for the help you need with your divorce or family law case.

-Marriages may last for a relatively short period of time (days, weeks, or months) and marriages may last for years or decades.
-There is no specific requirement in the Florida courts providing that the spouses must be apart/separated for weeks or months or years before petitioning for divorce.
-Each case is unique and has its own set of circumstances, which you may already be aware of if you are seeking marital dissolution.

-The more time the spouses have been married, the more marital assets they may have accrued, and the more financial considerations may be at play if alimony is an issue in the case.
+The more time the spouses have been married, the more marital assets they may have accrued, and the more financial considerations may be at play if alimony and equitable property distribution are issues in the case.
 Let’s move on to the more pertinent question, how long do you have to live in Florida before you can get a divorce?

 How Long Do You Have to Live in Florida Before You Can Get a Divorce?
 Divorce in Florida